 There are various ways to contact the Education Centre staff.
 If you have any questions, please complete and submit the contact form.
 We will get back to you as soon as possible.
-Alternatively, if you prefer, we have a main contact telephone number and email address as below and below this, you will find details on all the Education Centre staff.
+Alternatively, if you prefer, we have a main contact telephone number and email address as below and underneath this, you will find details on all the Education Centre staff.
 We hope this will allow you to contact the relevant person more easily.
 All the staff have their own email addresses and a short biography detailing their area of expertise.

 I am the Education Centre Manager and I work with our Directors of Medical Education and the rest of the team to quality assure the undergraduate and postgraduate medical education here in Dumfries.
 That’s really just a fancy way of saying that we work hard to ensure NHS D&G delivers the best medical education we can, supporting students, trainees and qualified staff to the best of our abilities.